Nuclear transverse momentum imbalance in the color dipole approach at the LHC regime: Discussions and Conclusions

 where one assumes a power-like behavior for the gluon distribution, $xG(x,\mu^2)\propto x^{-\lambda_g}$ with $\lambda_g\simeq 0.25$.
 The color factors for quarkonium are $C_{\mathrm{oc,sg}}=N_c,N_c/2$ for octet and singlet color states, respectively.
 The nuclear medium length $L_A$ enters into the quantity $\Delta L = L_A-L_p^{\prime}$.
 The value found for the transport coefficient is $\hat{q}_0\simeq 0.050$ GeV$^2$/fm \cite{Naim:2020bis,Arleo:2020rbm}.
 This value is somewhat higher than that obtained by a global analysis of the transport coefficient for cold nuclear matter within the generalized QCD factorization formalism \cite{Ru:2019qvz}, with the best fit giving $\hat{q}_0\simeq 0.02$ GeV$^2$/fm.
 However, a different functional form for the $\hat{q}(x,\mu^2)$ is employed in Ref. \cite{Ru:2019qvz}.

 Concerning the present work, the results obtained by using the KST model are consistent with those predicted in Ref. \cite{Kopeliovich:2017jpy}, namely $\Delta p_T^2 (-4.46 \leq y \leq -2.96)=0.35 $, $\Delta p_T^2 (-1.37\leq y\leq -0.43)=0.73 $ and $\Delta p_T^2 (2.03 \leq y \leq 3.53)= 2.27$ GeV$^2$ at $\sqrt{s}= 5.02$ TeV.
 We find that, although the models KST, SST and MPM predict values of $\dpt$ that agree reasonably well with experiment, the SST model leads to better results, specially for forward rapidity.
+Results with rcBK evolved dipole cross sections are quite close to the SST model at forward rapidities and present the smaller values of $p_T$-broadening at backward rapidities.
 The DD model predicts stronger broadening than the others.
 The reason is the high value for the hard Pomeron intercept, $\alpha_{I\!\!P}(0)=1.42$.
 The dependence on centrality measured by ALICE is correctly described by the different models.
 Although some of those models include gluon saturation corrections, the experimental results are not able to clearly disentangle the different QCD dynamics embedded in the considered models.
-In fact this is a current challenge, and intense work is ongoing in order to find different ways of identifying the saturated gluon state \cite{Morreale:2021pnn}.
+This is, in fact, a current challenge, and intense work is ongoing in order to find different ways of identifying the saturated gluon state \cite{Morreale:2021pnn}.